-- 4.7.1 The Council declares that the Budget in Schedule "A" describes all funds from any other source used directly or indirectly, in whole or in part, to attain the objective of this Agreement. - 4.7.2 If any funds provided by another federal or provincial department or agency are used directly or indirectly, in whole or in part, to attain the objective of this Agreement, then Canada, Ontario and Québec may reduce their respective contribution or request a total or partial reimbursement of such an amount.
-The amount of the reduction or the reimbursement due to Canada, Ontario or Québec is equal to the amounts provided by the other federal or provincial department or agency.
-Canada, Ontario or Québec must notify the other parties in writing of the amount of the reduction carried out and may agree upon a smaller amount to be due.
+- 4.7.1 The Council declares that the Budget in Schedule "A" describes all funds from any other source used directly or indirectly, in whole or in part, to attain the objective of this Agreement. - 4.7.2 If other funds provided by a federal, Ontario or Quebec department or agency, in addition to those provided for in this agreement, are used directly or indirectly, in whole or in part, to attain the objective of this Agreement, then Canada, Ontario or Quebec may reduce their respective contribution or request a total or partial reimbursement of such an amount.

+The amount of the reduction or the reimbursement due to Canada, Ontario or Quebec is equal to the additional funds obtained.
+Canada, Ontario or Quebec must notify the other parties in writing of the amount of the reduction carried out and may agree upon a smaller amount to be due.

-4.8 MAINTENANCE OF ACCOUNTING RECORDS, FINANCIAL FILES AND DOCUMENTS a) maintain separate accounting records, clearly identifying revenues and expenditures for the provisions of policing services;
+4.8 MAINTENANCE OF ACCOUNTING RECORDS, FINANCIAL FILES AND DOCUMENTS